built-on-openfin/workspace-starter/how-to/integrate-with-bloomberg-basic/README.md

 To run this sample you can:

 - Clone this repo and follow the instructions below.
 This will let you customize the sample to learn more about our APIs.
+- An API key provided by Bloomberg.
+This should be inserted in the place indicated in the file bbgtest.ts

 ## Getting Started